 For all the children of the world, including the fatherless, the homeless, the sick and injured, the fostered, the hungry and the helpless, Jenny and Bob give ultimate priority to wrapping their hearts around each one.
 During the holidays, they select gifts for the little ones of the poor, those in hardship, and inmates, through Prison Fellowship and Salvation Army.
 During summer, they facilitate sending children in need to summer camp.
-Considering the uneducated population of the underrepresented communities, Bob and Jenny provide scholarships, grants and fellowships to high schools, colleges, and our Universities.

 As a retired member Central Arizona Shelter Services board of directors, Bob, with Jenny’s partnership, continues to work with CASS toward ending homelessness in our community.